 Another risk I took was moving far north, away from my friends and family, straight out of internship for a full-time, permanent position.
 I lived and worked for over two years in northern Manitoba in LTC clinical nutrition and menu planning for the regional food service system.
 I learned a lot and quickly embraced the small community feel.
 To rejoin the fam, I moved back to Winnipeg to continue working in a number of term positions in LTC.
-Fast-forward to today, and I have a part-time permanent renal dietitian position, along with my contract positions.
+Fast-forward to today, and I have a full-time nutrition educator role, along with my contract positions.

 What advanced education or special training do you have?

 Since LTC nutrition is near and dear to my heart, I have special training in dementia care called P.I.E.C.E.S training.